hmlongco/Resolver/Documentation/Registration.md

 Add a file named `AppDelegate+Injection.swift` to your project and add the following code:

 ```
+import Resolver

 extension Resolver: ResolverRegistering {
     static func registerAllServices() {

     }
 }
 ```

+If you're using frameworks, CocoaPods or Carthage, you'll need the `import Resolver` line.
+If you added Resolver.swift directly to your project, just delete that line.

 That's it.
 You've added the basic level of intergration.